What to see in Monza: 5 unmissable tips, among historical monuments, natural views and modern attractions

 Monza Park

-The Royal Villa is set inside the Monza Park , another attraction that cannot be overlooked and is absolutely worth seeing.
+The Royal Villa is nestled within the Monza Park , another attraction that cannot be overlooked and is an absolute must-see.
 With its 700 hectares of extension, it triples the size of the park of Versailles and is the largest urban park in Europe.
-Established in 1805, today the Monza Park represents an indispensable green lung for the city, to be explored on foot or by bicycle.
+Established in 1805, today Monza Park represents an essential green lung for the city, to be explored on foot or by bicycle.

 Read more about the Royal Park of Monza